-California First State To Offer Health Benefits To Adult Undocumented Immigrants
+California Is 1st State To Offer Health Benefits To Adult Undocumented Immigrants

 California has become the first state in the country to offer government-subsidized health benefits to young adults living in the U.S. illegally.